the9000/h-auction/README.md

-The problem statement offers to only give the bidders _"the status of the auction if there is any, if the item is sold, it should return the information regarding the price sold and to whom it was sold to".
+The problem statement offers to only give the bidders _"the status of the auction if there is any, if the item is sold, it should return the information regarding the price sold and to whom it was sold to"_.

 This is clearly insufficient for bidding, so I provide the last bid amount for active auctions, too.